tmquinn/rfcs/text/0000-tracked-properties.md

 The revision tag system is based around the idea of a global revision counter.
 The global revision counter is a monotonically increasing sequence, which is just a fancy way of saying that it's a global number that only increases but never decreases.

-Conceptually, a discrete system (which is what Glimmer assumes) can be modeled as a series of state transitions.
+Conceptually, a discrete system can be modeled as a series of state transitions.
 The global revision counter is incremented by one every time the system undergoes a state transition.
 In other words, the global revision counter is incremented every time a variable is changed in the system.

-In practice, we are only concerned with a subset of all state changes that are observable from the perspective of the templating system.
-For example, when a variable that is not part of any template is modified, it is not particularly important that the global revision counter is incremented.

 In addition to the global counter, each (observable) object in the system has an internal "last modified" revision counter.
 Every time an object is modified, this counter will be set to the current value of the global revision counter (after the global revision counter has been incremented).

 The easiest way to implement this is with a collaborating object model.
-For example, all observable changes in Ember are already required to go through the `Ember.set` function.
+For example, all observable changes in Ember are already required to go through the `set` function.
 This is a perfect opportunity to increment both the global and per-object revision counters.

 These primitives lay out the foundation for the revision tag system.
 If we can assume each observable object in the system has a `lastModified` counter, then it would be possible to construct an entity tag for each object where the validation ticket is the current value of the `lastModified` counter.
 This tag will guarantee the freshness of any first-level path lookups on that object.
-In other words, all property lookups on an object will have the same result so long as the `lastModified` remain unchanged.
+In other words, all property lookups on an object will have the same result so long as the `lastModified` remains unchanged.

 ```js
 let $REVISION_COUNTER = 1;